gitInfinity/Chatterrr/README.md

    - Channel Management: Create and view chat channels.

    - Channel Search: Search for existing channels by name.

+   - Read receipts: Know when other user has viewed your chats

+   - Push notifications

 ## Future Features